 What happens if you don’t eat fruits and vegetables?

 Fruits contain natural sugars, a mix of sucrose, fructose, and glucose.
 Many people hear sugar is bad for you but fructose in fruit is only harmful in excess amounts, not from fruit.
 Fresh fruits and vegetables are a better choice than frozen or canned, processing removes all the nutrients.
+Frozen is the second best choice.

 Why doesn’t the majority of Americans eat fruits and vegetables daily?